 - Networking: The Esports Conference on July 26 at the ICC Sydney.

-The inaugural season began in May this month and is being live-streamed on Twitch.
-A modest 9000 viewers watched the first game, with the aspiration being to attract 10 times that number to a typical contest.
+The inaugural season began in May and is being live-streamed on Twitch.
+A modest 9000 viewers watched the first game, with the aspiration being to attract ten times that number to a typical contest.

 On the rise